 Jermaine Dye: 44 Home Runs in 2006

 Dye accumulated just 3.0 fWAR during this campaign, which was far from his career-best performances (4.2 in 1999 and 2000).
-In his age-32 season, Dye’s defense was horrid enough to dampen his overall value, but he still placed fifth in AL MVP voting that year.
+In his age-32 season, Dye’s defense was horrid enough to dampen his overall value, but he still placed fifth in AL MVP voting.

 Who knows where he would’ve finished if he didn’t have a rough September — at least, it was rough when compared to the rest of his season.
 Dye’s first five months included four instances of producing an OPS greater than 1.000.

 In July and August, he combined for 19 home runs and 51 RBI.
 August didn’t produce his highest monthly OPS, but it was his best overall performance when looking at his full body of work.
 In 118 plate appearances, the outfielder slashed .355/.390/.682 with 10 homers and 30 RBI.
-This performance is still a single-season franchise record for right fielders.
+He finished the year with five homers, 13 RBI, and .835 OPS in September.

 Frank Thomas: 43 Home Runs in 2000

 We’ll soon see that Frank Thomas is heavily featured here, which makes sense since he’s the all-time home leader in Chicago White Sox history.
-Probably the most astonishing fact about Thomas is that while he’s a first-ballot Hall of Famer and collected five different seasons of at least 40 home runs, he never led the league in that category.
+Probably the most astonishing fact about Thomas is that while he’s a first-ballot Hall of Famer and collected five seasons of 40-plus home runs, he never led the league in that category.
 The same could also be said about winning a single-season RBI title.

 So, with his two AL MVP awards, he actually has twice as many MVP awards as he does home run and RBI crowns combined.
 That’s baseball, baby.

-Although his .328/.436/.625 line was bested during other seasons in his career, the 43 home runs and 143 RBI Thomas collected in 2000 were both single-season career-high marks.
-He also nearly won his third MVP, as he placed second behind Jason Giambi by 32 points.
-Thomas’ performance was also notable because of the two years he encountered on either side — in 1999, he slugged just 15 home runs in 590 plate appearances, while he hit just four in 79 plate appearances in 2001.
+Although his .328/.436/.625 line was bested during other seasons in his career, his 43 home runs and 143 RBI collected in 2000 were both single-season career-high marks.
+He also nearly won his third MVP, placing second behind Jason Giambi by 32 points.
+Thomas’ performance was also notable because of the two years he encountered on either side.
+In 1999, he slugged just 15 home runs in 590 plate appearances.
+He hit just four in 79 plate appearances in 2001.

-The Big Hurt was excellent in most situations during the 2000 season, but it was clear he preferred hitting at home instead of being on the road.
-Away from the South Side, he posted a .923 OPS, which pales in comparison to the 1.199 mark he produced at home.
-The same can be said in the power department, as 30 (!) of his 43 homers came while playing in Chicago.
+The Big Hurt was excellent in most situations during the 2000 season, but it was clear he preferred hitting at home.
+Away from the South Side, he posted a .923 OPS, which pales in comparison to the 1.199 mark he produced in Chicago.
+The same is true in the power department — 30 (!) of his 43 homers came while playing in front of the hometown fans.

 Jim Thome: 42 Home Runs in 2006

-I remember Jim Thome racking up service time as a member of the White Sox (he spent three-plus years on the South Side), but I’m still a little shocked after looking at his stats.
+I remember Jim Thome racking up service time as a member of the White Sox, but I’m still a little shocked after looking at his stats.
 He was there from 2006 through most of 2009 (he finished that year with the Los Angeles Dodgers) and hit at least 20 homers each year.
-For the three full years he spent there from 2006-08 — in which he was in his mid- to late-30s — Thome racked up at least 30 taters each time.
+For the three full years he spent there from 2006-08 — in which he was in his mid-to late-30s — Thome racked up at least 30 taters each time.

 Whether it was from the standpoint of his triple slash, fWAR, wRC+, or any of his counting stats, his first campaign in 2006 was his best work for Chicago.
 It was his sixth and final season of 40 home runs, as well as his ninth and final season of 100-plus RBI.